Estep-Bingham-Lab/nrpt/README.md

 kernel = autorwmh.AutoRWMH(model)
 ```

-With the explorer in place, we can proceed to instantiate a `PT` object
+With the explorer in place, we can proceed to instantiate a `PTSampler` object
 ```python
 pt_sampler = initialization.PT(
     kernel,